 Members may be selected by the

 Executive Director or vetted through an application process after candidates

 submit a sign-up form.

-As a general guideline, members must be employed as licensed attorneys at CMCP member organizations, must be committed to attending the full conference in 2016, and be able to make a commitment to the work required to actively contribute as a committee member.
+As a general guideline, members must be employed as licensed attorneys at CMCP member organizations, must be committed to attending the full conference October 26 - 27, 2017 in Los Angeles, and be able to make a commitment to the work required to actively contribute as a committee member.
 Attendance at a prior Annual Business Conference and/or other CMCP events is strongly preferred.

 What is the role of the Conference Committee?